shuozhixu/Binary_2026/README.md

 ## Foreword

-The purpose of this project is to calculate the lattice parameter, lattice distortion, elastic constants, and generalized stacking fault energies (GSFEs) of 110 binaries.
+The purpose of this project is to calculate the lattice parameter, lattice distortion (LD), elastic constants, and generalized stacking fault energies (GSFEs) of 110 binaries.

 All alloys have a body-centered cubic (BCC) lattice.
-For each alloy, we need to run 1 LAMMPS simulations to generate the chemical short-range order (CSRO) structure, 3 LAMMPS simulation to calculate its lattice parameter, lattice distortion, and elastic constants, repsectively, and 20 LAMMPS simulations to obtain the mean GSFE curve.
+For each alloy, we need to run 1 LAMMPS simulations to generate the chemical short-range order (CSRO) structure, 3 LAMMPS simulation to calculate its lattice parameter, LD, and elastic constants, repsectively, and 20 LAMMPS simulations to obtain the mean GSFE curve.
 Therefore, in total 2,640 LAMMPS simulations are needed.
 The lattice parameter and GSFE curves of the random structures of these binaries were presented in [our previous paper](https://doi.org/10.1007/s11837-025-07728-x) and can be found in the file `random.xlsx` in this GitHub repository.

 The 110 binaries include